-After returning home from three music and sun-filled days at the Osheaga music festival in Montreal, I have a renewed appreciation for the opportunities social media has to offer in enhancing the experience of an event of this magnitude.
-Social media is an incredibly effective and convenient way to communicate important information and help attendees navigate the grounds and locate bathrooms, food and necessities – but it can also provide a richer and more engaging experience all around.
+After returning home from three music and sun-filled days at the Osheaga music festival in Montreal, I have a renewed appreciation for the opportunities social media has to offer in enhancing the experience of music festivals.
+Social media is an incredibly useful and convenient way to communicate important information and help attendees navigate the grounds and locate bathrooms, food, and necessities – but it can also provide a more productive and more engaging experience all around.

-Here’s how some of the biggest music festivals of the summer have been rocking social meda.
+Here’s how some of the biggest music festivals of the summer have been rocking social media.

 Osheaga – Provide Attendees with Assistance in Realtime